 The Electricity Authority's statutory objective is to promote competition in, reliable supply by, and the efficient operation of, the electricity industry for the long-term benefit of customers.
-The Authority is presently focusing on the pass through of transmission loss rental rebates and issued the new decisions on Transmission Pricing Methodology and distributed generation.
 It continues to work on cost reflective distribution pricing.

-The Government has approved the phasing out of the low fixed charge regulations over a five year period.
-TPCL welcomes this change and has now commenced the introduction of a new line pricing methodology that includes more costs reflective time of use pricing signals to customers.
+The Government has approved the phasing out of the low fixed charge regulations over a five-year period.
+TPCL welcomed this change and has commenced the introduction of a new line pricing methodology that includes more costs reflective time of use pricing signals to customers.

 TPCL while supportive of the Authority's objectives is concerned about the consultation process, potential unintended consequences, lack of consideration of other statutory requirements and the increase in regulatory risk that some of the decisions that the Authority is making have resulted in.
-This includes (but not limited to), recent decisions with distributed generation and avoided cost of transmission.
+This includes (but is not limited to), recent decisions with distributed generation and avoided cost of transmission.

-TPCL will continue to work with the Authority to achieve more equitable outcomes for the sector for the long term benefit of customers.
+TPCL will continue to work with the Authority to achieve more equitable outcomes for the sector for the long-term benefit of customers.